+We all want to protect our furry friends, but just like humans, medical bills can add up pretty quickly.
 Pet insurance may pay for the reasonable costs of treating covered illnesses or injuries of common pets.
-Every pet insurance policy is different, so for coverage detail, you must read the policy.
-Common coverage includes veterinary fees, advertising and reward fees, kennel fees, loss due to theft or straying, and death by illness or injury.
+Every pet insurance policy is different, so you must read the policy for coverage detail.
+Typical coverage includes veterinary fees, advertising and reward fees, kennel fees, loss due to theft or straying, and death by illness or injury.

 It is common to find coverage for all breeds of cats and dogs.
 Coverage for horses is also common and is normally called equine insurance.
 It is more difficult to find coverage for animals such as snakes or monkeys but it may be available.

 These are some frequently asked questions we receive, but if you have a question or an issue with pet insurance, contact us.

 Veterinary fees are the most common type of coverage found in pet insurance policies.
 The insurance company may pay the costs for any medically necessary treatment of your pet for a covered illness or injury.
 Treatment normally includes office visits, prescription medications, physical therapy or rehabilitative services.
 Keep in mind not all these treatments are covered under every policy and other treatments may be available.
 Again, it is important to read your policy for the specific coverage contained within it.
 You may also want to discuss your policy coverage with your veterinarian prior to receiving treatment.

 This coverage may pay for the cost of advertising to find your missing pet and the cost of a reward if your pet is found.
 Coverage is normally limited to a maximum benefit and there are normally exclusions to this coverage.